sharifshehab/sharifshehab/README.md

 ###

-<p align="left">A MERN stack developer with a strong foundation in React.js, Node.js, Express.js, MongoDB, and REST API development.
+<p align="left">A full-stack developer with a strong foundation in React.js, Node.js, Express.js, MongoDB, and REST API development.
 Hands-on experience in building responsive, user-friendly interfaces with shared components using modern UI frameworks, managing global state throughout the application using Context API, and efﬁciently handling server-side management and HTTP requests
 with TanStack Query and Axios for seamless API integration with dynamic backend systems.<br><be>

   - 🖥️ I'm currently learning Next.js, focusing on its core features and latest updates.<br>